Master of Theology (2-year program – 48 units)

 Residence requirement: 24 units to be taken at Rochester University

-Master of Theology Program Learning Outcomes
+Program Learning Outcomes

-Anyone possessing a bachelor’s degree or its equivalent meets the basic academic requirement for admission to the program.
+Anyone possessing a bachelor’s degree, or its equivalent meets the basic academic requirement for admission to the program.
 See the section on admissions criteria, earlier in this catalog, for additional requirements.

 Applicants must meet the following minimum requirements to be considered for admission to the Master of Theology program:

-- A completed application form
+- A completed application form for admission

 - Application fee